The rebuilding of Christchurch continues apace.

 Barry and Angela have plenty of maps and can show you exactly where the premier Christchurch activities are.

 In the heart of the city, you will find the Cultural Precinct - home to the Canterbury Museum and Botanic Gardens.
 Many coach and bus tours operate from here.
+The river Avon runs throughout the city as well as within the Botanical Gardens and punting is a leisurely pastime.

 Wildlife enthusiasts can visit Orana Wildlife Park, Willowbank Wildlife Reserve, or the little blue penguins at the International Antarctic Centre.
 Those who love aircraft rave about the aviation collections at the Air Force Museum of New Zealand.